ccnmtl/fdfgen/README.md

 ## HOW IT WORKS

-1. You (or a designer) design the `form.pdf` in Acrobat
+1. You (or a designer) design the `form.pdf` in Acrobat.
 2. Mark the form fields and take note of the field names.
-This can be done either through Acrobat or by installing pdftk and entering the command line `pdftk [pdf name] dump_data_fields`.
+This can be done either through Acrobat or by installing pdftk and entering the command line

+        pdftk [pdf name] dump_data_fields

 3. Let's say your form has fields "name" and "telephone".

     Use fdfgen to create a FDF file: